 Sky & Telescope adopted Pruett's new definition, using it in a note entitled "'Blue' Moons in May" on page 176 of the May 1950 issue.
 In a bizarre twist, the data on lunar phases for this note came from none other than H. Porter Trefethen of Winthrop, Maine, editor of the very almanac Pruett misread four years earlier!
 But Trefethen himself never called the second full Moon in a month a Blue Moon.
 The "'Blue' Moons" headline was likely added by Sky & Telescope's founding editor, Charles A. Federer Jr. Federer agreed that he probably wrote that headline with Pruett's then-recent article in mind and without consulting Trefethen.

-As Hiscock explained in the March issue, widespread adoption of the second-full-Moon-in-a-month definition followed its use on the popular radio program StarDate on January 31, 1980.
-We examined this show's script, authored by Deborah Byrd, and found that it contains a footnote not read on the air that cites Pruett's 1946 article as the source for the information.
+As Hiscock explained in the March issue, the popular radio program StarDate on January 31, 1980, also uses the second-full-moon-in-a-month definition.
+We examined the show's script, authored by Deborah Byrd, and found that it contains a footnote not read on the air that cites Pruett's 1946 article as the source for the information.
+A version of the game Trivial Pursuit published in 1986 further popularized this definition.
+(Indeed, a Google Ngram shows that the term "blue Moon" itself became much more widely used after 1986.)